XccelerateOrg/FTWD_Web_Day_02/README.md

   - [ ] Go slow.
 Do one thing at a time.
 You got this :muscle:

 ## What is one thing that I learned from doing this project? :books:
+Practice makes perfect and Google is the biggest source of learning platform.
+There are so many problems I could encounter when I write a website, especially on the styling part.
+The only way to get used to writing a website is definitely keep practising using different methods to arrive a same result and also google for different answers.
+From learning how different people come up with a solution, it certainly helps broaden my knowledge on HTML and CSS.
+Also, the more you try, the quicker you can finish.

 (Fill whatever you would like here!)